theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 #### Example ####
 1. Select the checkbox of the parameter you want to override.
 2. Enter the value.
-The actual request of the data occurs in the URL box below, also the modified expression for the commandline tool "xu.exe".
+The actual request of the data occurs in the URL box below, also the modified expression for the command-line tool "xu.exe".
 - Before changing a parameter:
 `http://localhost:8065?name=Plants`
 - After editing the parameter **rows**: